 Recently I had the pleasure of being a guest on Alexis Fedor's Artists in Business podcast.
 In this episode I talk about how I went about looking for these answers.

 Like I said I had this strange idea that there are painting secrets that only a few had access to.
-This was the case a few centuries ago when master artists belonged to secret guilds.
+Although I have chosen to give away important painting secrets to help beginners this was not the case a few centuries ago.
+That was a time when master artists belonged to secret guilds.
 But a lot has changed since then.
 Especially at the start of the twentieth century when painting became a pastime for hobby painters.
 Now the internet has changed everything once again.
 Or has it?

 Why Language of Painting?